alexgpitts/OSUGlider2/C/src/v1/readme.md

 > src/v1 was tested more thoroughly\
 > src/v2 uses the welch method to address memory constraints

+> **Note**\
+> this version of readme is a copy of the v2 readme in the main C implementation directory.\
+> this version contains the v1 memory table map

 ## Prerequisites
 Assumes GCC compiler\
 Make runs with C11